Circa Resort & Casino: Construction

-Opening
+Opening & early years

 In June 2020, plans were announced to open the first five floors early, on October 28, while the hotel portion would open two months later.
 Derek Stevens also announced that Circa will be an adult-only property, stating that Las Vegas once held "a certain mystique as this fabulous place where only grown-ups could play.
 Call us old-fashioned, but we think adults need some of that mystique back in their lives."

 Circa hosted a VIP party for select guests on the night of October 27, 2020, followed by the public opening at 12:01 a.m. the next day.
 The opening included the casino, restaurants, and pool area.
 Although the hotel's official opening took place on December 28, 2020, hotel guests who booked for the opening day had the ability to check in two days early.
 Derek Stevens billed it as the world's earliest check-in.
 A total of 165 hotel guests participated in the early opening.

-The hotel opened initially with 512 rooms, excluding the seven top floors; a decision about completing those will be made a year after the opening.
+The hotel opened initially with 512 rooms, excluding the seven top floors.
 Stevens said that waiting to finish the upper floors would allow time to determine what type of rooms each floor should have: standard rooms or suites.
+In October 2024, the hotel opened four of these floors with an additional 106 rooms, including 4 suites, for a new total of 618 units.

 Circa is the first new hotel-casino to open in the Las Vegas Valley since the Lucky Dragon in 2016.
 The resort has 1,500 employees, helping the city amid high unemployment rates caused by the pandemic.
 Circa is expected to help bring tourism back to the downtown area, away from the Las Vegas Strip.
 As of 2021, Circa is the only property in the downtown area to have an AAA Four Diamond rating.
 That year, it also won for best North American gaming property from Global Gaming Awards Las Vegas.

+On January 24, 2025, Circa hosted President Donald Trump, who gave a speech at the hotel that evening.